cllckn/software-testing/module5/README.md

 describe("Product API Integration Tests", () => {

   beforeEach(() => {
-    jest.clearAllMocks(); // Reset all mock calls before each test.
+    jest.clearAllMocks(); // Resets all mock calls before each test.
 Ensures that old mock calls do not interfere with new ones.
   });

   afterAll(async () => {